Purnea College of Engineering

 Purnea College of Engineering is a government-owned engineering college in Purnia district of Bihar, India.
 It is managed by the Department of Science and Technology, Bihar.

-College is affiliated with Aryabhatta Knowledge University and approved by All India Council for Technical Education.
+Bhola Paswan Shastri INTER AND DEGREE College Babhangama Bihariganj Madhepura.Principal-Atulesh Verma (BABUL JEE).Director-Dinanath Prabodh(1980).Coordinator-Akhilesh Kumar,Ratnesh Kumar,Sunil Devi,Gyanmala Devi,Anju Kumari,Madan Mohan etc. It is Affiliated from B.S.E.B,N.I.O.S DELHI,B.B.O.S.E Patna.Also Affiliated from Bhupendra Narayan Mandal University Madhepura for U.G Degree Courses.
+College is affiliated with Bihar Engineering University and approved by All India Council for Technical Education.
 The college was established in 2017.

 Admission

 Admission in the college for four years B.Tech. course is made through UGEAC conducted by Bihar Combined Entrance Competitive Examination Board.
 To apply for UGEAC, appearing in JEE Main of that admission year is required.